 Annex III of Directive 2011/65/EU is amended by the addition of entry 46 as set out in the Annex to Directive (EU) 2024/232, which includes the following:

-EU Member States must adopt and publish the necessary provisions by July 31st, 2024.
-The provisions will be applied beginning August 1st, 2024.
+EU Member States should have adopted and published the necessary provisions by July 31st, 2024.
+The provisions applied on August 1st, 2024.

-When you partner with Source Intelligence, we take time to understand your unique needs to ensure you get the right solution for your business.
+Source Intelligence takes time to find the right solution for your business.
 Whether you want to purchase our industry-leading software to self-manage your RoHS compliance program or prefer to utilize our managed services so our experts can do the heavy lifting for you, we provide effective tools to streamline RoHS compliance in the EU and beyond.
+Explore our global RoHS solution to learn more.